 Additionally, using the Preferences menu a large number of OT settings can be specified, mostly to do with the OT's appearance and behaviour.
-The dialogue is shown in Figure 4.5.
 Particularly useful options include the time that each tooltip is displayed for, whether a Science Goal is displayed as a summary table or a collection of all its editors, and whether the OT should display Spatial, Spectral or Forms editors by default.